-We also host major events including the annual Queensland All Schools tournament, a 5 day showcase of touch football with over 400 teams competing, along with the Queensland School Sport Touch Championships and Deadly Choices Indigenous touch carnival.
+We also host major events including the Queensland School Sport Touch Championships and Deadly Choices Indigenous touch carnival.

 BMTA also run various programs throughout the year that focuses on development, inclusiveness, staying active and having fun through Touch Football.
 Specific programs include Tiny Touch, All Abilities and School Holiday programs.
 To find out more information on any of these programs click through to the pages under the Programs tab above.

 Through the hard work of two groundskeepers, the association prepares 7 fully-lit touch football fields at the picturesque Whites Hill Reserve, Brisbane’s only dedicated touch football facility.
-We are also constructing a brand new maintenance shed and 250kL water tank, and also have plans developed for lighting, irrigation and clubhouse upgrades in the medium-term future.
+We have recently constructed a a brand new maintenance shed and 125kL water tank, and also have plans developed for lighting, irrigation and clubhouse upgrades in the medium-term future.

 The BMTA Mustangs provide representative opportunities to all age of players, and the association was awarded the trophy for Champion Affiliate at the 2019 Junior State Cup, as well as the inaugural 2019 Queensland State Cup where almost a quarter of all teams competing were representing the association.

-We have called Whites Hill Reserve home since 1988 and have recently launched our new 3 year strategic plan to ensure we succeed for many more years to come.
+We have called Whites Hill Reserve home since 1988 and are currently heading towards the end of our 3 year strategic plan to ensure we succeed for many more years to come.

 BMTA has chosen to join over 9000 clubs across Australia to take part in the Good Sports program.
 Sporting clubs such as ours play a significant role in the community and have a responsibility to our members and their families.
 Through Good Sports we are committed to managing alcohol responsibly and ensuring smoke free areas, which we believe will help us to provide a healthy, safe and family friendly environment.
 Together, we are helping inspire a healthier sporting nation.
 Speak to our club committee about what being a Good Sports club is all about or visit www.goodsports.com.au.